 So, how is Boa Vista for kitesurfing then?
 A lot of kitesurfers know about the island Sal, also on Cap Verde (The famous island for wave-riding, where for example Mitu Montiero has his kite center).
 But it’s neighbor island Boa Vista is also quite great for kitesurfing we heard, and that’s why we went there.

 The Boa Vista island

-Boa vista is a round small island in the belt where north-east passadewinds are blowing constantly from November to March.
+Boa vista is a round, small island in the belt where north-east trade winds are blowing constantly from November to March.
 Boa Vista has 8000 inhabitants, mostly living in the city Sal Rei on the west side of the island.
-Most of the hotels are also in the city, which means that the beaches and kitespots close to the hotels have offshore winds.
+Most of the hotels are also in the city, which means that the beaches and kite spots close to the hotels have offshore winds.

 Kitesurfing spots at Boa vista, Cap Verde

-The kitecenters are close to the city, on the offshore wind area.
-We were at the Buccaneers Beach kite and surfcenter.
-At that beach, there are flat water close to beach and good clean waves on some points, making it a really great place for both wave-riders and freestylers.
+The kite centers are close to the city, on the offshore wind area.
+We were at the Buccaneers Beach kite and surf center.
+At that beach, there is flat water close to the beach and good clean waves on some points, making it a really great place for both wave-riders and freestylers.
 If it would not be for the gusty wind it would have been perfect.
-Beginners can ride there too even if there is offshore winds, the centers have rescue-boats for the ones that need.
-But I would not recommend this as a first-choice for a beginner, but on the other hand, if you learn here, you can kitesurf anywhere then.
-There is another kitecenter at hotel RIU, also on the same side of the island, but far away from the city and other hotels.
+Beginners can ride there too even if there are offshore winds, the centers have rescue-boats for the ones that need.
+But I would not recommend this as the first choice for a beginner, but on the other hand, if you learn here, you can kitesurf anywhere then.
+There is another kite center at hotel RIU, also on the same side of the island, but far away from the city and other hotels.
 The conditions are quite the same at that spot.